 A closer look at the biggest achievements of Hillary Clinton.
 Awards, milestones, and records that define success.

-In 1969, Hillary Rodham graduated from Wellesley College with a Bachelor of Arts and delivered a commencement speech, becoming the first student in Wellesley College history to speak at the event.
-Her speech garnered significant attention and was featured in Life magazine.
+In 1969, Hillary Rodham Clinton graduated from Wellesley College and became the first student in Wellesley College history to speak at the event.
+She was featured in Life magazine and appeared on Irv Kupcinet's nationally syndicated television talk show.

-In 1979, Hillary Clinton became the first woman partner at Little Rock's Rose Law Firm.
+In 1979, Hillary Rodham became the first woman to be made a full partner in Rose Law Firm.

-From mid-1978 to mid-1980, Hillary Rodham served as the first female chair of that board of the Legal Services Corporation.
+From mid-1978 to mid-1980, Hillary Rodham served as the first female chair of the board of the Legal Services Corporation.

 In 1988, Hillary Clinton was named by The National Law Journal as one of the 100 most influential lawyers in America.